 Unlike its common name (of which there may be several), the Latin name for a plant is unique to each plant.
 Scientific Latin plant names help describe both the “genus” and “species” of plants in order to better categorize them.

-The binomial (two name) system of nomenclature was developed by Swedish naturalist, Carl Linnaeus in the mid 1700s.
-Grouping plants according to similarities such as leaves, flowers and fruit, he founded a natural order and named them accordingly.
+The binomial (two-name) system of nomenclature was developed by Swedish naturalist, Carl Linnaeus in the mid-1700s.
+Grouping plants according to similarities such as leaves, flowers, and fruit, he founded a natural order and named them accordingly.
 The “genus” is the larger of the two groups and can be equated to the use of a last name like “Smith.”
-For example, genus identifies one as “Smith” and the species would be akin to an individual’s first name, like “Joe.”
+For example, the genus identifies one as “Smith” and the species would be akin to an individual’s first name, like “Joe.”

 Combining the two names gives us a unique term for this person’s individual name just as combing the “genus” and “species” scientific Latin plant names gives us a unique botanical nomenclature guide for each individual plant.

 The difference between the two nomenclatures being, that in Latin plant names the genus is listed first and is always capitalized.
 The species (or specific epithet) follows the genus name in lowercase and the entire Latin plant name is italicized or underlined.

 The use of Latin plant names can be confusing to the home gardener, sometimes even intimidating.
 There is, however, a very good reason to use Latin plant names.

 Latin words for the genus or species of a plant are descriptive terms used to describe a specific type of plant and its characteristics.
 Using Latin plant names helps to avert confusion caused by the often contradictory and multiple common names an individual may have.